-Treatment time is critical for stroke patients.
-When minutes count, having an advanced stroke center with the technology and capability to care for you can make all of the difference.
-At Sierra Vista Regional Medical Center, we’ve assembled an experienced team of medical specialties to better attend to the critical needs of stroke patients in our community and help improve their outcomes.
+Time is critical for stroke patients.
+When seconds count, rushing to an advanced stroke center with the technology and capability to care for you can make a difference in how you recover.
+Sierra Vista Regional Medical Center is one of the stroke centers

-Our local interventional neurology team is on-call around the clock to provide an endovascular approach to treating strokes in San Luis Obispo County, drastically improving treatment time and helping to minimize brain damage.
-When you arrive at Sierra Vista Regional Medical Center at the first sign of stroke, our specialized stroke response team has the enhanced ability to provide you with an advanced level of stroke care.
+Our local interventional neurology team is on-call around the clock to provide an endovascular approach in treating stroke cases in San Luis Obispo County, drastically improving treatment time and helping minimize brain damage.
+You can expect an advanced

-A stroke is an emergency requiring immediate medical attention.
-Strokes happen when blood flow to the brain is interrupted, causing brain cells to begin dying from lack of oxygenated blood.
+A stroke is an emergency that requires immediate medical attention.
+Strokes happen when blood flow to the brain is interrupted, causing brain cells to die from lack of oxygenated blood.

 There are two major kinds of stroke: